 Are there different kinds of hormonal pills?

 Yes.
 There are many different hormonal pills that come in a lot of different packages.
-The shapes and colors of the packages may be different but there are just two categories of pills: combined estrogen and progesterone pills (these have both estrogen and progesterone hormone medicine in them), and progestin–only pills that contain just progesterone.
+The shapes and colors of the packages may be different but there are just two categories of pills: combined estrogen and progestin pills (these have both estrogen and progestin hormone medicine in them), and progestin–only pills that contain just progestin.
 Hormonal pills come in a 21–day pill pack or a 23, 24, or 28–day pill pack.
 The most common pill packs are the 21–day pack which contain all hormone pills and the 28–day pack contains 3 weeks of hormone pills and 1 week of inactive (placebo) pills.

 How do I know if hormonal pills are right for me?

 Not everyone should take hormonal pills.
 You will be asked questions about your medical history, such as whether you or anyone in your family has a history of blood clots.
 In addition, you won’t be given estrogen pills if you have certain types of migraine headaches.
 There are different doses of hormones in different hormonal pills.
 Your gynecologist may prescribe a progestin–only pill if there is a medical reason why you should not take estrogen.
 Please tell your GYN team if you have migraine headaches or a family history of blood clots or strokes.

 Are there other medical benefits of taking hormonal pills?

 Yes.
 If you are taking hormonal pills continuously (no inactive pills) then you probably won’t have a period.
 Hormonal pills also lower your chance of getting endometrial (lining of the uterus) cancer and ovarian cancer, ovarian cysts, certain breast lumps, and may protect you from osteoporosis.
 Hormonal treatment can also improve acne.

 What is the difference between “active” and “inactive” hormonal pills?